iamdebadipti/use-dark-hook/README.md

 ## Usage

-Import `use-dark-hook` in your React App 📦 and use the hook
+Import `use-dark-hook` in your React App 📦 and use the hook like this:

 ```jsx
 import { useDarkHook } from 'use-dark-hook';